KOKIAOKI/3d_bbs/ros2_test/ros2_test_code.md

 Experiance the real-time global localization visually!

 ## Test
 You can try 3D-BBS with two different viewers, Rviz2 and Iridescence.
+Note:
+- This is only supported on GPU
-Note: Docker is not yet supported.
+- Docker is not yet supported.

 ## A. Rviz2
+### Procedure
 <details><summary> Click here! </summary><div>

 ## Dependencies
 - Installed 3D-BBS
 - ROS2 humble

-## Video Demo
-Please refer to this [silent video.](https://youtu.be/AmQ1u77ws-g)

 ### 1. Build
 - Build ros2_test_rviz2 and click_loc